jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our questions never stop.
 Should the government-run health insurance, or a big corporation regulated by the government?
 Is climate change real?
 If the world is suffering so bad, why do "green" obsessed workplaces force us to drive instead of telecommuting?

-And now during this pandemic, many of us have (or soon will) stopped asking questions and started looking for better answers.
+And now, during this pandemic, many of us have (or soon will) stopped asking questions and started looking for better answers.

 Wouldn't it be cool if we could better decide between good and bad politics?
 After all, we're each a part of the player god as much as anyone else.
 Helping people understand why there's so much hate in our politics is one reason I wrote this book.
-But my main motivation is creating Main Street's new philosophy.
+But my primary motivation is creating Main Street's new philosophy.

 One that bypasses today's "current events" news cycle, and childish bickering of Left/Right commentators.
-My philosophy gives wants you to take hold of the new digital levers of power so regular people aren't dependent on the social services of Big Government and the corporate employment of Big Business.
+My philosophy wants you to take hold of the new digital levers of power.
+Hence, regular people won't depend on the social services of Big Government or the corporate employment of Big Business.

 Because only when we control our own fates, will we finally enjoy the greater personal security, freedom, dignity, productivity, and happiness, of the glorious Internet Age.

-## Politics Are a Moving Target Because You’re the One Who’s Moving
+## Politics Are a Moving Target Because You're the One Who's Moving

 We create philosophies to organize civilization so it can "play the game".
 There are always plenty of philosophies to choose from.
 The player god—we, collectively—must pick one that empowers its members to use modern technology to solve real-life problems.
 Only then will society live a good life.

 When a player in a computer game upgrades technology, we can see the changes.
 Installing a sewer, damming a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our minds that evolve.

-detaching yourself from the current rulng philosophy can be hard too.
-Starting a new game is the best way to realie, every philosophy is temporary.
-We pick and choose them as we try to win the game:
+Detaching yourself from the current ruling philosophy can be hard too.
+I know it took me many years.
+Starting a new game of Civilization is the best way to realize, every philosophy is temporary.

+We pick and choose them as we play to win the game:

 SEAN BEAN

-For example, we all believe in a philosophy in universal equality where we all have the right of "Life, liberty, and the pursuit of happiness."
-But what does that mean in everyday life? ?
+For example, we all believe in universal equality, where we all have the right to"Life, liberty, and the pursuit of happiness."
+But what does that mean in everyday life?
 We invented ideologies to give people political guidelines.
 Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.
 Each ideology supports "Life, liberty, and the pursuit of happiness."
 But goes into detail by giving a list of specific policies to fight for (or against) like free health-care or unconditional gun-rights.

 Supposedly we all want the same thing—life, liberty, health, happiness, and prosperity—right?
 What differs is our approach.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ThickSecondaryChrysomelid' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-The video above shows a “tech tree” of new technologies, tools, civic and philosophy upgrades.
+The video above shows a "tech tree" of new technologies, tools, civic, and philosophy upgrades.
 All games use them to give the player the choice of which elements to use in their game.

-In the real world, just like improving our technology, we also upgrade our philosophy with a “click.”
-Again: it’s just so damn hard to see because it’s our minds that are evolving.
+In the real world, just like improving our technology, we also upgrade our philosophy with a "click."
+Again: it's just so damn hard to see because it's our minds that are evolving.

 The point is, even with ideologies to guide our philosophical opinions, understanding our political views is hard.
 We all look up at the same doctrines—we all try to "think of the big picture," yet we arrive at different answers.
 Our opinions are a by-product of our psychology, job, skillset, family, geography, culture, ethnicity, religion, time-period.
 Who can understand how all these factors intermix to make a political opinion?
 Why does one friend cry tears of sadness, the other of joy, on the same election night?

 I can't explain it either.
 But I can help you understand politics today.

 We live inside our own game of civilization, and inside this game, we evolve in ages.
-The key to undertand how we play the game is that the tech trees of science/technology and philosophy/policies are intermixed.
-So, when we change a technology in real-life, it has huge political consequence.
+The key to understanding how we play the game is that the tech trees of science/technology and philosophy/policies are intermixed.
+So, when we change technology in real life, it has enormous political consequences.

 Because at the dawn of a new age, idealistic inventors create a flood of new technologies.
 And a wealthy establishment always fights back.